|Value||Eligibility||Open date||Close date|

-This scholarship is valued at $6000 for the first year of your degree.
+This scholarship is valued at $6000 and is tenable for one year.
 The payment will be made in two equal instalments, after the census date of each semester.

 Note: Preference will be given to applicants who are from rural, remote or regional areas in Australia and/or can demonstrate financial disadvantage.